-The program comes fully loaded with way more than enough transitions for those of you that love those things, most of which are customizable using key-frames offering excellent control.
+The program comes fully loaded with way more than enough transitions for those of you that love those things, most of which can be customized using key-frames offering excellent control.

 Transitions can be added to a project by simply dragging and dropping the transition on to the timeline where you want it.

-In the Ultimate X10 version that are about 2000 individual effects or filters and in the Pro X10 version about 1500 most of which can be further tailored to your individual desires.
+In the Ultimate 2022 version there are about 2000 individual effects or filters and in the Pro 2022 version about 1500 most of which can be further tailored to your individual desires.

 Any specific effect or setting that you use regularly can be saved and named as a personal preset then dragged to the timeline any time you need it in the future.

 There are numerous video and image correction tools within the effects library that are quite effective once you get the hang of using them.

 Filters, effects and transitions can also be applied to video clips placed in overlay tracks or assets can be “grouped” on the timeline so that all assets have the effect applied to them.
 This